sahilahmad6569/Skill-Up/README.md

 ## **Screenshots**

-Explore IU CodeLab through the following key interface sections:
+Explore Skill Up through the following key interface sections:

 ### 1. **Homepage**
-**Description**: The starting point of IU CodeLab, showcasing all available courses with a clean and user-friendly design for easy navigation.
+**Description**: The starting point of Skill Up, showcasing all available courses with a clean and user-friendly design for easy navigation.
 **Preview**:
 ![Homepage](screenshots/homepage.png "Homepage Screenshot")